Different Types of Machine Learning Algorithms

 Types of machine learning models based on the nature of input data

-Machine learning problems can be divided into four categories based on the type of input data used to train the algorithms.
+Machine learning problems can be divided into four categories based on the input data type used to train the algorithms.

 Types of machine learning algorithm based on nature of input data